vsoch/vsoch.github.io/_posts/2020/2020-04-11-remote-bingo.md

 or "attend a meeting without pants."
 This would likely be a list that you do on your own.

-#### First World Problems

-This one speaks for itself, and I feel uncomfortable saying it during a time when those of us with "first world problems" can joke about this in context of all of the suffering that is happening.
-I didn't make this list for that reason, but it's still an idea, perhaps to poke fun at the celebrities staying at home and "roughing it out."

 #### Acts of Kindness

 There are a lot of lovely acts of kindess going on, this would be a very socially appropriate list, in contrast to the previous!

-#### Cookie Monster
+You could create a list of acts of kindness you've seen other people do, and then see if you can do them yourself.

+#### Let's Make Cake!

-If you really love cookies (or some other niche item) you can join with a group of friends and have a battle to see who can make the most different kinds of a baked good to get a Bingo!
+If you really love cake (or some other niche item) you can join with a group of friends and have a battle to see who can make the most different kinds of a baked good to get a Bingo!
 For this board, I'd say that you would be required to take pictures of the result for proof.
 You could easily do this with any kind of baked good, pizza, bread, pasta, potato, or food category that has many derivations.
+See the cookies example provided already with the repository.

 ## Contributing